This post may contain affiliate links for which we get a small commission at no extra cost to you.

 This is one of our favorite reasons to visit, the food and snacks offered during this time are really good, not to mention very photogenic!
 Here’s a list of items we recently tried and where you can find them.

 French Market Restaurant had the Sally coffin cake in 2016, as well as the mini pumpkin cheesecake.
 Being slightly over the pumpkin craze at this point, I opted for a banana cheesecake instead, that looks pretty much identical to the pumpkin one.
 Milana loved the coffin cake and said it was one of her favorite treats at Disneyland.
-This year, the oogie boogie cupcake replaced the coffin cake.
+In 2017, the oogie boogie cupcake replaced the coffin cake.
 When you cut into it, there is green cake inside and it’s decorated with gummy worms.

 You can find the Mickey bat cookie at several places throughout both parks, but we got ours at the Jolly Holiday Bakery Cafe, which has lots of other Halloween treats as well.
 We also got the mini pumpkin cheesecake here as well.